trussworks/django-graphql-be/README.md

 pip install -r requirements.txt
 ```

-This project uses Invoke to aggregate all useful commands and scripts.
-Run invoke from the top level folder.
+This project uses [PyInvoke](https://www.pyinvoke.org/) to aggregate all useful commands and scripts.
+Run `invoke` or `inv` from the top level folder.

 ```sh
 > inv -l